 The team at Northwest Face & Body offers several skin cancer treatment options and most can be performed under local anesthesia.
 We can remove small lesions with excision and larger lesions with reconstructive surgery.

-If you are concerned about a mole or a skin growth, or are seeking skin cancer treatment options, set up a skin cancer consultation with Northwest Face & Body today!
+If you are concerned about a mole, a skin growth, or are seeking skin cancer treatment options, set up a skin cancer consultation with Northwest Face & Body today!